React-Native Step Counter Library

 • If the pedometer sensor is available and supported on the device, register it with the listener in the sensor manager, and return the step count event listener.

-• If the pedometer sensor is not supported by the device or is not available, register the accelerometer sensor with the listener, generate a accel event through an vector algorithm filter and receive it to the app.
+• If the pedometer sensor is not supported by the device or is not available, register the accelerometer sensor with the listener, generate an accel event through a vector algorithm filter and receive it to the app.

 • stopStepCounterUpdate(): void: